 Will fast fashion survive the coronavirus lockdown?
 Big brands are cancelling orders and treating their suppliers as disposable.
 The time is right for slow, sustainable and circular fashion.
 We go behind the scenes to look at how the Baukjen and Isabella Oliver brands take a different approach, with beautiful, timeless designs and ethical, more sustainable production.
 We examine the brands’ circular and partnership approaches through the lens of Permaculture.

-In the last 25 years, there has been an increasing awareness amongst businesses that all key stakeholders need to be considered in directors’ decision-making.
-The work of Tomorrow’s Company heavily influenced changes to the Companies Act 2006 which required boards to adopt an enlightened shareholder approach.
-This approach is now being promoted across the Atlantic by the US Business Roundtable.
-Perhaps being registered as a B Corp is an approach that firms could adopt towards a more inclusive capitalism with a focus on people and planet as well as profit.
+We see increasing awareness amongst businesses that all key stakeholders need to be considered in directors’ decision-making.
+The work of Tomorrow’s Company heavily influenced changes to the Companies Act 2006, requiring boards to adopt an enlightened shareholder approach.
+US Business Roundtable is now promoting this approach, and B Corps encourage businesses worldwide be more inclusive, with a focus on people and planet as well as profit.

 We know the circular economy aims to reduce, reuse, remake and eventually to recycle – but what if there is another R – rebound – opening the door for companies to adopt circular strategies and still drive growth in consumption (and pollution and waste)?
 We explore rebound, ask how to avoid it, and suggest we should be aiming instead for a regenerative economy.